ARION

 Several dogs had been revived, and while none of them were specifically owned by anyone, the colonists were only too happy to have them around and take care of them.
 Once fully revived, each of the dogs reacted defensively and in confusion of the animal-people who had replaced their known humans, but it did not take too long before they warmed up to ear-scritches and belly rubs offered with treats and leftovers of food.
 The decanted live cats did not fare so well.
 None of them would come anywhere near any of the furmen, and took off as soon as they were released in the city.
 Several were seen on occasion, but they always kept their distance, and it was unknown what they might be eating to survive.
 It was hoped that one day they would come to trust the furmen, but for now they would have to fend for themselves as best as they could.

-To give those working on the town a change of scenery, a rotation roster had been developed so everyone could join the shuttle pilots on reconnaissance flights out over the surrounding rainforests.
+To give those working on the town a change of scenery, a rotation roster had been developed so anyone who wanted could join the shuttle pilots on reconnaissance flights out over the surrounding rainforests.
 Numerous discoveries of other native life forms had been made, and while a few of them appeared to be carnivorous, most were small and none of these were anywhere near the vicinity of their crater valley; it seemed as if they were specifically avoiding the area or they just had not found a way in through the ring of mountains.
 While always on the watch, no cities or signs of past intelligent habitats were discovered on their flights.

 Long-range expeditions to the other crater sites revealed similar conditions as their own, but the one surrounded by contagion was left largely unexplored for fear of inadvertently bringing something back to infect their home site.